Novimatrem/talking-clock/README.md

 # Usage
 Make a startup program using the "Startup Applications" GUI in which the command is ``bash /path/to/talking-clock.sh``, then restart your computer.

+# elementary OS workaround
+For sound to play while the system is locked, in elementary OS, you need to run the following command and then reboot the system.

+``sudo adduser $(whoami) audio``

 # License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)